-[DataAutoSave]: if this function is turned on, when the static recording time reaches the set duration, Oscar closes the current file record, reopens a file to continue recording, and this cycles; Oscar will also reopen a file to continue recording static when restart.
-If this function is turned off, Oscar will stop static recording when the recording time reaches the set duration.
+[DataAutoSave]: if this function is turned on, when the static recording time reaches the set duration, the receiver closes the current file record, reopens a file to continue recording, and this cycles; the receiver will also reopen a file to continue recording static when restart.
+If this function is turned off, the receiver will stop static recording when the recording time reaches the set duration.

-Figure 4.31 Static data recording
+Figure 4.33 Static data recording